alliedmodders/amtl/README.md

 entirely (though CStack will have better cache performance if you need to walk the list of entries).

 If you don't need stable pointers, CStack can be replaced with ke::Vector.

+# Compile-Time Options

+- `KE_ALLOW_STD_CXX` - In some cases, STL is implemented using compiler intrinsics, and therefore certain features are not possible to implement without using STL.
+An example of this would be std::underlying\_type.
+AMTL will try to use an intrinsic if available, but if for some reason it does not work, you can enable the STL version with this macro.

 # License